ziadelmaasry/Random-number-generators/README.md

-This is an implementation code for four types of random number generators "ICG, LFG, MRG, MSM"
+This is an implementation code for four types of RNG algorithms "ICG, LFG, MRG, MSM"